Skip to content

 What is burnout?

-According to the WHO, burnout is a syndrome “resulting from chronic workplace stress that has not been successfully managed”.
+According to the WHO, burnout is a syndrome “resulting from chronic workplace stress that has not been successfully managed”, opens in a new tab.
 Identified by three primary factors, burnout is described as:

 • Low energy or serious fatigue